 But one thing's for sure: country music represents quite well.

-Surprisingly, Tennessee’s best-selling artist isn’t a country musician.
+Surprisingly, Tennessee's best-selling artist isn't a country musician.
 Or at least not primarily one.
 Though she did dabble in country, Tina Turner rose to superstardom as a soul-pop wonder.
+Elsewhere in the South, Alabama isn't Alabama's top-grossing musical act (yet Kansas rules Kansas), and proud Georgia native Alan Jackson can't compete with hip-hop artist Kanye West's best-selling albums.

-The Eagles are kings of California.
+The Eagles are kings of Hollywood.
 Their rock/country crossover sound established them as one of the best-selling acts of all time.
 But Washington?
-That’s Kenny G territory, baby.
+That's Kenny G territory, baby.
 No trampling his smooth sax sounds.